 Traditional Charoset, Texas-Style

-In America there are many regional variations of Ashkenazi charoset.
-When I lived in New York I always used walnuts and Macintosh apples.
+In America, there are many regional variations of Ashkenazi charoset for Passover.
+When I lived in New York, I always used walnuts and Macintosh apples.
 In Texas, where Macs are scarce, we tend to select from a variety of sweet apples and the nut of choice is the ubiquitous pecan.
 The following is an adaptation of my friend Lynn Friedlander’s Houston recipe.
-Lynn always makes a large quantity of this Texas-style charoset—it’s so delicious, we eat it throughout the seder meal.
+Lynn always makes a large quantity of this Texas-style charoset.
+It’s so delicious, we eat it throughout the seder meal.

 - Peel, core, and cut the apples into 8 pieces.